 How common is thyroid cancer?

-Thyroid cancer is extremely common.
+Thyroid cancer is extremely—and increasingly—common.
 Often it is found incidentally or from a palpable nodule in your neck.
-There are more aggressive types of thyroid cancer that can present with lymph node metastasis.
+There are more aggressive types of thyroid cancer that can present with lymph node metastasis (the development of a secondary malignant growth at a distance from a primary site of cancer).

 What is the general prognosis for thyroid cancer?